-- COVID-19 has led to multiple deaths and disruptions in health, economic security, and well-being worldwide.
-While youth may be at lower risk,1 they are not immune from its effects.
-Even when not infected, youth experience stressors including school disruptions, home confinement, grief, and uncertainty regarding safety and security.2,3 Youth report worry related to COVID-194 depression, and substance use coping, with those reporting depressive symptoms more likely to engage in substance-related coping.
+A Comparison of COVID-19 Outcomes Between Reservation-Area American Indian and U.S. National StudentsThe coronavirus disease 2019 (COVID-19) pandemic has led to multiple deaths and disruptions in health, economic security, and well-being worldwide.
+Although youth may be at lower risk,1 they are not immune from its effects.
+Even when not infected, youth experience stressors, including school disruptions, home confinement, grief, and uncertainty regarding safety and security.2,3 Youth report worry related to COVID-194 depression and substance-use coping, with those reporting depressive symptoms more likely to engage in substance-related coping.